 In a chilled shot glass, pour the two liquors.

 - Since this shot is built directly in the glass, it doesn't come in contact with ice.
 Not only does that leave the liquors undiluted, but they're also not chilled and that can be a little too harsh.
 This—and any whiskey shot, for that matter—will go down smoother when served a little colder, which is why it's best in a chilled shot glass.

 - Southern Comfort is a whiskey-based liqueur created in New Orleans, though for years it was—unknowingly to consumers—made with neutral grain spirits.
 That has changed and it's now made with North American whiskey from Sazerac, which is a big improvement.
 It has a flavor profile that cannot be matched by anything else on the market.
 The brand's secret recipe of fruits and spices mean that there is no really good substitute available.

 - A popular way to drink a shot of Southern Comfort is with a dash of lime.
 That's a great approach to add an extra kick of flavor to the Southern Joe as well.

 - Of course, you can use any Tennessee whiskey in this recipe, though your options are limited.
-Jack Daniel's offers a few different bottlings and any will be great in this shot.
-There are a few other producers from the state, with George Dickel being the other popular brand.
 Go ahead and explore your options and have fun with how they change this shot.